valerieparodi15/Health-Inspection-Analytics-Report/README.md

 ## Overview

-This dashboard provides comprehensive insights into violation patterns across LA County restaurants and markets.
+This Report provides comprehensive insights into violation patterns across LA County restaurants and markets.
 It helps identify compliance trends, high-risk areas, and businesses with recurring violations.

 - **Data Source**:
   - Dataset 1: "Environmental Health Restaurant and Market Violations 07/01/2023 to 06/30/2026"